greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/ip4r.html.md

 The `ip4r` module provides IPv4 and IPv6 data types, IPv4 and IPv6 range index data types, and related functions and operators.

-The Greenplum Database `ip4r` module is equivalent to the `ip4r` module used with PostgreSQL.
+The Greenplum Database `ip4r` module is equivalent to version 2.4.1 of the `ip4r` module used with PostgreSQL.
 There are no Greenplum Database or MPP-specific considerations for the module.

 ## <a id="topic_reg"></a>Installing and Registering the Module